-The admissions committee highly encourages Mizzou Med applicants to keep all required coursework as a letter grade for the spring 2020 semester.
-However, if this is not an option at your institution, applicants will not be penalized for taking our required coursework as pass/fail for the spring 2020 semester only.
+The admissions committee highly encourages Mizzou Med applicants to keep all required coursework as a letter grade.
+However, if this is not an option at your institution, applicants will not be penalized for taking our required coursework as pass/fail for the Spring 2021 semester only.

-If any further adjustments are made to deadlines or coursework due to COVID-19, we will continue to update our website with the latest information.
+If any further adjustments are made to deadlines, coursework, or requirements due to COVID-19, we will continue to update our website with the latest information.

 All applicants must be United States citizens or permanent residents.